Call Us Now

 • Treatment Options

-Treatment for Addiction
+• Treatment for Addiction

-It bears repeating: addiction is a chronic, relapsing disease.
+It bears repeating: addiction is a chronic, relapsing condition.
 Other chronic, relapsing diseases include cancer, heart disease, diabetes, autoimmune diseases, hypertension, arthritis, COPD, multiple sclerosis, and Crohn’s disease – to name just a few.

-The days of treating people struggling with an alcohol and/or substance use disorder as if their disease is the result of poor decisions, a character flaw, or a simple lack of willpower are behind us.
+The days of treating people struggling with an alcohol and/or substance use disorder as if their condition is the result of poor decisions, a character flaw, or a simple lack of willpower are behind us.

 We don’t punish, insult, or degrade people with cancer, heart disease, or diabetes.
 We treat them with the latest medications and evidence-based techniques.